 Ideally, you’ll find a shovel that is lightweight enough for you to easily use without being too lightweight to help you complete your projects.

-Ideally, you’ll buy the best shovel from a high-quality brand.
+Ideally, you’ll buy from a high-quality brand.
 This will help to ensure that they back their products, and they also usually have strict quality control guidelines attached to each one.
 Well-known and reputable brands include Fiskars, Root Assassin, Bond, Semour, and Toolite.
 Look and see where each company has its base, and read reviews.
 Customers will let you know how easy or difficult it is to get in touch with customer service.

 Not all of the best shovels come with a warranty.
 However, you have to consider the type of work you want to do with it.
 Lightweight work is less likely to cause damage with your shovel while harder work will.
 See if your shovel has a warranty attached and what it entails.
 You may find that it has a 30-day warranty, and others have warranties that last up to a full five years.
 You also want to find out what the warranty will and won’t cover.